ayagasha-playground/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 The lifecycle of a contract proceeds via these steps:

 1. The asset issuer publishes a [contract definition transaction].
-2. The asset issuer publishes a [validator committee proposal] transaction.
+2. The asset issuer publishes a [contract constitution] transaction.
 3. Once this transaction is published, we enter the [acceptance period].
 4. Each validator node that will be managing the contract publishes a [contract acceptance transaction].
 The group of validator nodes is called the Validator Node Committee (VNC).